- Religion and Philosophy»

 WARNING: Never cut down or take a branch from a fairy tree as it might anger its residents and cause you extra trouble in the future.
 Tying ribbons on trees as offerings for the fay is an acceptable and ancient practice, as well as leaving offerings of mead and cakes.

 Fairy Trees: Oak

 The Oak tree was the most sacred to the ancient Celtic Druids.
 It was mighty and steadfast, and it seemed to whisper the forest's secrets to the reverent priests.
 The oak was also a favorite of the fairies, and it is considered a part of the fairy tree triad along with Hawthorn and Ash.
-Oak groves were particularly sacred to the Druids, and every tribe was thought to have one particular Oak tree that they considered a talisman or protector of sorts.
+Oak groves were particularly sacred to the Druids, and every tribe was thought to have one particular Oak tree that they considered a totem.
 And of course, the fairies were thought to live in the oak trees, specifically the tree fairies who gave their wisdom to the Druids.

 Fairy Trees: Ash

 The ash tree is the third and final of the fairy tree triad, and again is one of the trees that was considered sacred to the ancient Celts.
 Many people believed that the ash tree was also special to the fairies, while some believed the ash tree could keep the fairies away.
 Some folklore says that a sapling of an ash tree hung over where a baby sleeps will protect the baby from witchcraft.

 The ash tree was regarded as sacred to the ancient Celts, so much so that many would refuse to cut it down even if they had no other means of wood for fire.
 If you have an ash tree in your yard, or in your neighborhood, do everything you can to protect it.
 This fairy tree might be the residence of some very friendly fairies.
 If you protect their residence, they might indeed return the favor and protect yours.

 Fairy Trees: Willow